Nickersoft/push.js/README.md

 * __onShow__: Callback to execute when the notification is shown (obsolete).
 * __tag__: Unique tag used to identify the notification.
 Can be used to later close the notification manually.
 * __timeout__: Time in milliseconds until notification closes automatically.
+* __vibrate__: An array of durations for a mobile device receiving the notification to vibrate.
+For example, [200, 100] would vibrate first for 200 milliseconds, pause, then continue for 100 milliseconds.
+For more information, see below.

+### Mobile Support ###

+Push can be used on Android Chrome (apparently Safari on iOS does not have notification support), but the website in which it is running on ***must*** use have a valid SSL certificate (HTTPS only!!) otherwise it will not work.
+This is due to Google's [decision to drop the Notification constructor](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/BygptYClroM) from mobile Chrome.
+Sucks but hey, that's life, am I right?

+### See It In Action ###

+Before you go out and try Push for yourself, you probably want to confirm it actually works in your browser, right?

+Lucky for you a demo is available [here](http://nickersoft.github.io/push.js/demo.html).

 ### Credits ###
 Push is based off work the following work: